okta/okta-sdk-dotnet/MIGRATING.md

 ### Features parity

-In this first beta version we ported some of the existent features to the new SDK:
+In the first beta version we ported some of the existent features to the new SDK:

 * Iniline configuration, configuration via environment variables, appsettings.json or YAML files
 * Manual pagination for collections